JMacIV/ESP8266-homie-PIR-DHT/README.md

 3. Add repo PlatformIO
 4. Make any changes you want
 5. Upload to NodeMCU chip

+### DHT11 v DHT22
+This project is currently configured to use a DHT22 sensor.
+If you need to change to DHT11, modify main.cpp to change DHTTYPE from DHT22 to DHT11

 ### Upload Firmware directly
 If you think my code looks good to go, you can download firmware.bin in "Builds" directory and upload that to your NodeMCU using something like espTool or NodeMCU Flasher.
 Google these.